Stairway Foundation’s Collaboration with government partners, PNP, DSWD and DepEd

-In the Philippines, it is the law enforcement that carries the mandate to respond to cases of child sexual abuse and exploitation, which is the reason that Stairway began to initiate and cultivate a strong partnership with them.
+In the Philippines, it is law enforcement that carries the mandate to respond to cases of child sexual abuse and exploitation, which is the reason why Stairway began to initiate and cultivate a strong partnership with them.
 We have experienced that while many police officers have the necessary knowledge to handle cases of child sexual abuse, many seem to lack the understanding of how severely this crime affects child victims.
-It is not uncommon that sexually abused children are further traumatized during the process of reporting at the police stations.
+It is not uncommon that sexually abused children are further traumatized during the process of reporting at police stations.
 There is an evident need to affect change in attitude towards children in general and towards child sexual abuse in particular within the police force.
 To respect and to treat children as human beings with rights, we need police officers who are technically equipped to handle cases involving minors, and even more so, they need to be truly empathetic towards children and their special needs.
-Because the intent of our collaboration with the Law Enforcers is aimed more at effecting a change of attitude than simply the passing of knowledge, Stairway’s advocacy and training program with the law enforcement is anchored in creative expressions.
+Because the intent of our collaboration with law enforcers is aimed more at effecting a change of attitude than simply the passing of knowledge, Stairway’s advocacy and training program with law enforcement is anchored in creative expressions.

-The training of the officers and the cadets consists of one full day of discussions and exercises and covers a wide range of topics having to do with children’s rights and child sexual abuse prevention.
+The training of officers and cadets consists of one full day of discussions and exercises and covers a wide range of topics having to do with children’s rights and child sexual abuse prevention.
 The sessions are designed to be engaging, interactive and thought provoking for the participants.
 Topics in the sessions include the following:

 - Gender and sexuality

 - Children’s rights